G. D. Vajra

 4. The carrier will attempt delivery a maximum of 3 times.
 After 3 delivery attempts, your package will be sent back to our warehouse.**

-**If delivery is attempted 3 times with no success or if you fail to retrieve your package at the carrier depot by the stated deadline, the shipping fee will not be refunded to the customer.
+**If delivery is attempted 3 times without success, or if you fail to retrieve your package from the carrier depot by the stated deadline, the shipping fee will not be refunded to the customer.

 Returns Policy